 - I have geographic mobility.
 Since I’m no longer job dependent, I can live anywhere in the world that has electricity and an internet connection.
-No office to report to, no buildings to maintain, no inventory or heavy equipment to keep—my entire business can be “stored” in my head or on a flash drive.
+My entire business can be “stored” in my head or on a flash drive.
 And both are portable.

 I’m here to tell you that you can make money blogging, even if you don’t have any “prequalifications”.
 Or even if you think you’re too old.
 I was 50 when I started and I’m no whiz kid of any kind.
-But here I am, working through my mid-life career crisis with a plunge into what was—until three years ago—the complete unknown.
+But here I am, working through my mid-life career crisis with a plunge into what was until a few years ago, the complete unknown.
 If I can do this, so can you.